taw00/dashcore-rpm/README.source.md

 Important notes:

-- All source is organized in directories named just like rpmbuild organizes
+- All source is organized in directories named just like `rpmbuild` organizes
   things: `SOURCES/`, `SRPMS/`, `SPECS/`.
-The RPMS are housed in the COPR (Fedora Project) repositories and not here (see repo configuration in the installation section).
+The finalized RPMS are housed in the COPR repositories (Fedora Project) and not here (see repo configuration in the installation section).
 - In this github repo, everything directly in the `source/` directory is **stable** and, of course, everything found in the `source/testing/` is experimental.
-- Source archives named `dashcore-<version>-contrib.tar.gz` and
-  `dashcore-sentinel-<version>-contrib.tar.gz` are my contributions and contain desktop icons and configuration; firewalld, systemd, and logrotation configuration; and more.
+- Source archives with filenames ending in `-contrib.tar.gz` are my contributions and contain desktop icons and configuration; firewalld, systemd, and logrotation configuration; and more.

 ```bash
 dashcore-rpm